Code-Institute-Submissions/Meet-The-Adventure/README.md

 ## overview

 ### Workflow
-1. The first picture in the instagram grid is my own and its linked to my instagram.
-Started the project with the instagram grid and work from there.
+1. The first picture in the Instagram grid is my own and it's linked to my Instagram where I might public my hiking stories and ideas.
+Started the project with the Instagram grid and work from there.
 Used Bootstrap to make the grid.
+(I don't feel I have time to sit down and think of a wireframe at the moment, I have the layout in my head.
+There is an example of a wireframe in my side project RobinAves.
+I intended to use that as my first milestone but after the Mentor call I decided to wait until my skillset is better for it.)

-2. I found the color codes from my desktop picture, the image was downloaded from pexels a year ago and then used photoshop to find the color codes for the websight.
+2. I found the color codes from my desktop picture, the image was downloaded from https://pixabay.com a year ago and then used photoshop to find the color codes for the website.

 Language Used
 * HTML5